Viltrox PFU RBMH 85MM F1.8 STM lens Review

 The Focus ring that you either love or hate

 Although extremely well constructed, the focus ring has a higher than normal resistance.
 I personally like this but know that others might not be as charmed.
-For anyone who uses manual focus a great deal in a workflow where focus changes quickly and extremely this would not be that great, but for those who like that sure type of feel will fall in love with the resistance on this particular focus ring.
+For anyone who uses manual focus a great deal in a workflow where focus changes quickly and extremely, this lens would not be that great.
+For those who like that sure type of feel will fall in love with the resistance on this particular focus ring.

 Focusing performance is damned snappy